Shari Sanderson at Award Realty

 When you see a for sale sign on a home, the real estate agent listed on that sign is the Listing Agent.
 When you enlist that agent to write an offer on that property on your behalf, the agent is acting as a Dual Agent, meaning she represents both sides of the deal.
 Dual Agency is allowed, but it limits how the dual agent can help the buyer.
 She can’t, for example, legally disclose how low the seller might go on price.
 A Buyer’s Agent, on the other hand, can do this, and more.

 What About New Construction?

 Builders typically have Listing Agents in their sales offices helping them market new projects.
 Those agents are bound by law to be truthful with customers, but as a buyer how do you know you’re asking the right questions?
 Those agents' only fiduciary responsibility is to the builder.
 Is the price fair?
 Will the value hold up over time?
 Is there room to negotiate on price or upgrades?
-Your Buyer’s Agent can honestly and ethically answer those questions, and most builders are happy to work with Buyer’s Agents, and to pay their commission as well at no cost to the buyer.
+Your Buyer’s Agent can honestly and ethically answer those questions, and most builders are happy to work with Buyer’s Agents.

 We Want to Be Your Buyer’s Agent!